 5- Take breaks from it, regularly!

 You might want to use it as intentionally as possible, but if you’re too much on it, you might end up addicted in an unhealthy way.
-Always strive to keep a balance.
-Try to get your head out of it and take some fresh air, fresh thoughts, fresh rest!
+The key to having a healthy social media experience is to strive to keep a balance.
+Try getting your head out of it from time to time.
+Take some fresh air, build fresh thoughts and have some fresh rest!
 It’s worth it!